ibm-cloud-docs/gateway-appliance/manage-vlans.md

 All traffic to and from servers on your VLAN now use the gateway appliance as the next-hop router.
 You can configure and control the VLAN and its traffic by accessing the gateway appliance through SSH or its native GUI.

-Servers within the same subnet and VLAN do not traverse the gateway appliance when connecting to each other, but servers on the same VLAN in different subnets will traverse the gateway appliance when connecting to each other.
+Servers within the same subnet and VLAN do not traverse the gateway appliance when connecting to each other, but servers on the same VLAN in different subnets traverse the gateway appliance when connecting to each other.
 {: tip}

 ## Bypassing gateway appliance routing for a VLAN